An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: The model

 The leptoquark-Higgs coupling terms in the potential are given as

 while the rest of the (CP-conserving) potential reads

 Evidently, the Lagrangian given in Eq.~(\ref{eq:lagrangianLQ}) should be understood in the effective field theory context.
 The Higgs and leptoquark couplings in this TeV-scale Lagrangian are induced from the original $\mathrm{SO}(10)$ Yukawa couplings.
 Each of these Yukawa couplings is generated by a linear combination of the unification-scale operators, and gets modified due to the mixing effects induced by the scalar fields' Yukawa couplings to the three chiral families of $\mathbf{16}_F$.
-It is indeed this rich structure that enables the realisation of a mass spectrum consistent with the expected masses of the SM fermions at the unification scale~\cite{Babu:2016bmy}.
-The modification to the renormalisation group (RG) running of the SM Yukawa couplings due to the inclusion of $\boldsymbol{\lambda}_{L/R}$ does not register strong changes in the fermionic mass spectrum, as discussed in the next section, and hence the main message of ~\cite{Babu:2016bmy} is valid in our case as well.
+It is indeed this rich structure that enables the realisation of a fermion mass spectrum consistent with that of the SM expected at the unification scale~\cite{Babu:2015bna}.
+The modification to the renormalisation group (RG) running of the SM Yukawa couplings due to the inclusion of $\boldsymbol{\lambda}_{L/R}$ does not lead to substantial changes in this mass spectrum, as discussed in the next section, and hence the main message of ~\cite{Babu:2015bna} is valid in our case as well.